 2.1.
 Study period and area

 The climate zoning scheme, which is the newest official and reliable scheme, was based on daily observation data of 609 stations from 1971 to 2000 (Zheng, Yin, & Li, 2010).
-Concerning this scheme and topographical features, we pick up eight general regions (Fig. 1, Table 1): North-East China (NEC), the cold temperate zone and the humid and semi-humid region of the mid-temperate zone; inner Mongolia (MG), the semi-arid region of the mid-temperate zone; North China Plain (NCP), the semi-humid regions of warm temperate zone; North-Western (NW), the arid and semi-arid regions of the mid-temperate zone; Yangtze River basin (YR), the humid north subtropical zone; Central South (CS), the humid mid-subtropical zone; Southern Coast (SC), the south subtropical zone; Tibet Plateau (TP), the plateau climate zone.
+Concerning this scheme and topographical features, we pick up eight general regions (Fig. 1, Table 1): North-East China (NEC), the cold temperate zone and the humid and semi-humid region of the mid-temperate zone, including 31 cities; inner Mongolia (MG), the semi-arid region of the mid-temperate zone, including 8 cities; North China Plain (NCP), the semi-humid regions of warm temperate zone, including 91 cities; North-Western (NW), the arid and semi-arid regions of the mid-temperate zone, including 30 cities; Yangtze River basin (YR), the humid north subtropical zone, including 60 cities; Central South (CS), the humid mid-subtropical zone, including 73 cities; Southern Coast (SC), the south subtropical zone, including 46 cities; Tibet Plateau (TP), the plateau climate zone, including 19 cities.
 Then the regional climate characteristics were validated by the NOAA meteorological data during the period from January 1st to April 18th.

 The period from January 1st to April 18th 2020 was divided into four phases: Pre-lockdown (Prelock), Level 1, Level 2 and Level 3, based on the intensity of restriction measures in the public health emergency plan.
 According to the China State Council, all production activities and transportation were forcibly suspended during Level 1 (after January 24th) because of the dramatic growth of confirmed cases.
 In Level 2 (after February 26th), some necessary industries and transportation were allowed.
 Since Level 3 (after April 1st), the COVID-19 was well controlled, and most activities restarted, followed by the increase of emission.
 Although different cities did not adjust the restriction level simultaneously, their industry and transportation began to recover at a roughly similar time (Li et al., 2020; People’s Daily, 2020a, 2020b).